Revolutionizing Sustainability: 21 Groundbreaking Innovations That Could Transform Our World

 Their products allow farmers to monitor their own data when it comes to water usage and identify pipe leaks or breakages immediately.
 Users only receive messages from the app when there's an issue, allowing them to efficiently avoid waste and get the most out of the crops.

 16. Eka 1 and Eka 2 Seeds: A proposed solution to deforestation

-Palm oil production has long been linked to widespread deforestation, as huge areas of rainforest are cleared in order to cultivate the product.
-However, thanks to new seeds developed by Golden Agri-Resources, this need no longer be the case.
+Palm oil production has long been linked to widespread deforestation, as huge rainforest areas are cleared to cultivate the product.
+However, this needs no longer be the case thanks to new seeds developed by Golden Agri-Resources.

 17. CloudFisher: Converting fog into drinking water